From Convict To Criminal Justice Reporter: 'I Was So Lucky To Come Out Of This'

 On her investigation into toothless inmates in Texas

 They weren't giving people dentures and instead would offer to blend up regular mess hall food and put it in cups and give it to you.
 This has been their practice for about 15 years.
-Prior to 2003, 2004 they had a vocational program where the inmates would learn to make dentures and thus provide dentures for other inmates.
-But then that got cut in 2004 for reasons that were not entirely clear, and after that they drastically cut down the number of dentures that they were given out. ...
+Prior to 2003, 2004, they had a vocational program where the inmates would learn to make dentures and thus provide dentures for other inmates.
+But then that got cut in 2004 for reasons that were not entirely clear, and after that, they drastically cut down the number of dentures that they were given out. ...

 I started putting in requests to get data to try to quantify these things.
 I put in requests to look at 20 years of policies to see how that had changed over time.
 I found some relevant lawsuits, and I started writing inmates being like, "Hey, tell all of your friends who need dentures to please write me."
 And I did that over the course of almost a year, and one of the guys I ended up in touch with was David Ford, and he was at a prison that was close enough that I could visit, and he was from Harris County, so I decided to pay him a visit, and he was just an incredibly nice, incredibly positive guy.
 For someone who's got a decent amount of time left to do and didn't have any teeth, he was incredibly positive about life in general. ...